IMPranshu/ai-website-summarizer/README.md

 https://user-images.githubusercontent.com/43396684/233769383-08122afd-e1fe-4f62-99e9-9622f88b9665.mp4

+## Features

-Summarize any website and article by just pasting the link.
+- Summarize any website and article by just pasting the link.

+- The recent 5 summaries are stored locally.

+- Copy summarized links directly to the clipboard

 ## Technologies used